Trump votes in Florida. before rallies; Biden focuses on Pennsylvania

-Democrat Joe Biden, pressing the case that Trump doesn't deserve a second term because of his handling of the pandemic, told a drive-in rally outside Philadelphia that he didn't "like the idea of all this distance but it's necessary" for public health reasons.
+Democrat Joe Biden, pressing the case that Trump doesn't deserve a second term because of his handling of the pandemic, told a drive-in rally in the Philadelphia suburb of Bucks County that he didn't "like the idea of all this distance but it's necessary" for public health reasons.

 "We don't want to become superspreaders," he said, using a term that has been used to described a Rose Garden event in late September where Trump announced his Supreme Court nominee.
 More than two dozen people linked to the White House have contracted COVID-19 since that gathering.